nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 Renames the specified task in the task list. <br>
 Format: `rename INDEX NEW_TASK_NAME`

 > Rename the task at the specified `INDEX`.
-The index refers to the index number shown in the most recent listing.
+The index refers to the index number shown in the most recent listing.<br>
 > The index **must be a positive integer** 1, 2, 3, ...

 Examples: